Scandinavian Holidays with Kids 2023

 Likewise with Copenhagen, Stockholm feels like the centre of the fashion world - let your teenagers loose in Sweden's own, H&M.

-We have a NEW Tour for 2021, a short 4 day minibreak - the Stockholm long Weekend has been designed for active families with local, sustainable excursions.
+We have a new Tour, a short 4 day minibreak - the Stockholm long Weekend has been designed for active families with local, sustainable excursions.
 We have included a kayaking tour in the waterways of Stockholm and a local, unique experience of making candy cane as your family explores the old city.
 For more details, Stockholm - Family Fun Long Weekend tour here.

 Nature, nature and some more nature!
 Oslo is bursting at it's small seams with things green for kids to enjoy.
 What Oslo lacks in the way of play grounds and amusement parks, they make up for with forests and fjords!
 During summer, hire a bike to cycle around our favourite island, Bygdøy - picnic on the low cliffs & go crab fishing.
 Watch sunset on top of Oslo's new Opera house...